Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: -dimensional theory

-The Langevin Eq.~\eqref{eq:Langevin_eq_intro} is on short length- and time scales dominated by the random noise term, which explains that for small radius the exit rate Eq.~\eqref{eq:axit_result_intro} is dominated by the instantaneous steady-state free-diffusion exit rate.
-This rate diverges as the radius approaches zero, which via Eq.~\eqref{eq:aexit_def_intro} implies that the probability of any individual path vanishes.
-Because of this, the probability Eq.~\eqref{eq:aexit_def_intro} at finite radius is the fundamental physical observable for diffusive dynamics.
-The expansion Eq.~\eqref{eq:axit_result_intro} allows to calculate this tube probability for small-but-finite time-dependent radius $R(t)$, and hence to quantify path probabilities for diffusive trajectories in an experimentally measurable way.
+The It\^{o}-Langevin Eq.~\eqref{eq:Ito_process_definition} is on short length- and time scales dominated by the random noise term, which explains that for small radius the exit rate Eq.~\eqref{eq:axit_result_intro} is dominated by the instantaneous steady-state free-diffusion exit rate Eq.~\eqref{eq:afree_intro} \cite{kappler_stochastic_2020}.
+This rate diverges as the radius approaches zero, which via Eq.~\eqref{eq:exit_rate_definition} implies that the probability of any individual path vanishes.
+On the other hand, the probability Eq.~\eqref{eq:exit_rate_definition} at finite radius is a physical observable, as was noted before in the context of additive noise \cite{kappler_stochastic_2020}.
+The expansion Eq.~\eqref{eq:axit_result_intro} allows to calculate this tube probability for small-but-finite time-dependent radius $R(t)$, and hence to quantify pathway probabilities for diffusive trajectories in an experimentally measurable way.